joao-conde/advents-of-code/README.md

 # Advents of Code

+Repository to host solutions to the yearly advent of code challenges.

 From the [Advent Of Code](https://adventofcode.com/about) page on December 2017:

 *"Advent of Code is a series of small programming puzzles for a variety of skill levels.
 They are self-contained and are just as appropriate for an expert who wants to stay sharp as they are for a beginner who is just learning to code.
 Each puzzle calls upon different skills and has two parts that build on a theme."*